AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2024/AGEAddIn-630-beta.md

 ### AnalyticsGate AddIn

 *New Features*
-- All package dependencies have been updated
+- Dependent packages have been updated
+- New Code Signing Certificate